mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 Overset Theory
 ########################

-The figures the tips below are based off the overset_guide document by Ney Secco.
+The figures and the tips below are based off of the overset_guide document by Ney Secco.

 Overset Mesh
 =============